Home » Las Vegas Hotels & In-Casino Betting 2025 » Stratosphere Sportsbook Review

 There are even more betting options listed on the Stratosphere sportsbook online through the William Hill app, including “in-play wagering” where betting lines are listed for games already in progress.
 The odds keep changing throughout the game to the final score.

 Bob Stupak’s World Famous Million-Dollar Historic Gambling Museum and Casino first opened on this site in 1974.
 A fire two months later ended those dreams and started another as Stupak opened Vegas World in 1979.
 That resort was then merged in 1993 and renamed the Stratosphere.
-Golden Entertainment, which purchased the resort in June 2017, announced plans for a major renovation and renamed the resort to the Strat in February 2019.
+Golden Entertainment, which purchased the resort in June 2017, announced plans for a major renovation and renamed the resort to The STRAT in February 2019.

 Chris Wassel is someone who has covered a little bit of everything: business, writing, sports, food, grilling, the Olympics, injuries, politics, and more.
 He has climbed mountains like Mount Washington and Mount San Jacinto in Palm Springs, California, and for those who don’t know, he is also big into food challenges.
 With friends like Joey Chestnut and Casey Webb, Chris has tackled eating feats like finishing a 16-pound turkey or a 32-inch meat lover's pizza.
 Since 2013, he has focused on fitness, fishing, and sports while managing to fit in running, hiking, rock climbing, and even the occasional mini-triathlon.
 He can lift more than his body weight with ease and is the person you turn to when you want to know if a NASCAR rain delay means a Monday race.
 Over his career, Chris has worked at places like Amazon, USA Today, and various rumors and fantasy sports sites.
 He has been nominated for awards such as the Fantasy Sports Writers Association's Hockey Writer of the Year and has a collection of high-stakes fantasy trophies and rings on display at home.
 With all this, Chris sums it up best with his motto: "Shut up and play."